ProblemBears/TheBearLibrary/Unreal Engine/Shaders.md

 - The function can be used in any Material to simulate Rain!
 ![Complete Rain Shader](../images/Unreal%20Engine/Shaders/18%20-%20Complete%20Rain%20Material.png)

+## 19 - Procedural Noise
+- One of the greatest creations in graphics was the Perlin Noise algorithm created by *Ken Perlin*
+- This algorithm is used for many effects today (mainly procedual generation)
+- Unreal Engine has a built-in node called `Noise` that produces these procedual textures
+    - The Perlin Noise algorithim is costly, so an optimization would be to bake multiple layers of noises into one texture.
+In UE, this can be done by going into `Noise`'s properties and changing the **Function** to **Fast Gradient - 3D Texture**
+    - There are other useful parameters you can tweak that makes the noise more efficient or more costly
+    - Another function of note is the **Voronoi** function

 ## Node Glossary
 | Node | Description|
 |---|---|